Heat From Air

 How does a solar assisted heat pump work?

-A solar assisted heat pump combines an air-to-water heat pump with a solar collector panel.
-Usually, the solar collector and heat pump are linked directly, sharing the same refrigeration circuit.
+A solar-assisted heat pump combines an air-to-water heat pump with a solar collector panel.
+Typically, the solar collector and heat pump are directly linked, sharing the same refrigeration circuit.

-Heat from the outdoor air is absorbed by the solar collector into a refrigerant gas.
-This warmed gas is passed to a heat pump compressor, which raises the temperature further.
-This heat is then transferred into the home – usually to heat the water in a hot water cylinder.
+The solar collector absorbs heat from the outdoor air into a refrigerant gas.
+The heat pump compressor then raises the temperature of this gas.
+The system transfers the heat into the home, usually to heat the water in a hot water cylinder.

 For further information on how a heat pump works, including details on system design and control.